Chirag-ahir/SFC-Preparation/README.md

 Salesforce is a cloud-based CRM platform that helps business to manage their sales, marketing and customer service activities.

 What is case?<br>
-A case is a customizable record in Salesforce that tracks and describes a customer issue, complaint, request.
+A case is a customizable record in Salesforce that tracks and describes a customer issue, complaint or request.
+It's a foundation of the Service Cloud.

 What is object?<br>
 Objects are database tables that allow you to store data specific to your organization.